Do Androids Dream of Electric Sheep?: Influence and inspiration

-Dick also intentionally imitates noir fiction styles of scene delivery, a hard-boiled investigator dealing coldly with a brutal world full of corruption and stupidity.
+Dick intentionally imitates noir fiction styles of scene delivery, a hard-boiled investigator dealing coldly with a brutal world full of corruption and stupidity.
 Another influence on Dick was author Theodore Sturgeon, writer of More Than Human, a surrealistic story of humanity broken into different tiers, one controlling another through telepathic means.
-A few years after the publication of Do Androids Dream of Electric Sheep?, the author spoke about man's animate creations in a 1972 famous speech: "The Android and the Human":
+A few years after the publication of Do Androids Dream of Electric Sheep?, the author spoke about man's animate creations in a 1972 speech: "The Android and the Human":

 In the novel, the android antagonists are indeed more human than the human protagonist, intentionally.
 They are a mirror held up to human action, contrasted with a culture losing its own humanity.

 Influence

 Do Androids Dream of Electric Sheep? influenced generations of science fiction writers, becoming a founding document of the new wave science fiction movement as well as a basic model for its cyberpunk heirs.
-It influenced other genres such as SF-based metal from artists such as Rob Zombie and Powerman 5000.
+It influenced other genres such as sci-fi-based metal from artists including Rob Zombie and Powerman 5000.

 Adaptations

-Film

 Hampton Fancher and David Peoples wrote a loose cinematic adaptation that became the film Blade Runner, released in 1982, featuring several of the novel's characters.
 It was directed by Ridley Scott.
 Following the international success of the film, the title Blade Runner was adopted for some later editions of the novel, although the term itself was not used in the original.
 This movie led to a sequel in 2017 entitled Blade Runner 2049 which retains many themes of the novel.

-Radio

 As part of their Dangerous Visions dystopia series in 2014, BBC Radio 4 broadcast a two-part adaptation of the novel.
 It was produced and directed by Sasha Yevtushenko from an adaption by Jonathan Holloway.
 It stars James Purefoy as Rick Deckard and Jessica Raine as Rachael Rosen.
 The episodes were originally broadcast on Sunday 15 June and 22 June 2014.

-Audiobook

 The novel has been released in audiobook form at least twice.
 A version was released in 1994 that featured Matthew Modine and Calista Flockhart.

 A new audiobook version was released in 2007 by Random House Audio to coincide with the release of Blade Runner: The Final Cut.
 This version, read by Scott Brick, is unabridged and runs approximately 9.5 hours over eight CDs.
 This version is a tie-in, using the Blade Runner: The Final Cut film poster and Blade Runner title.

-Theater

 A stage adaptation of the book, written by Edward Einhorn, ran from November 18 to December 10, 2010, at the 3LD Art & Technology Center in New York and made its West Coast Premiere on September 13, 2013, playing until October 10 at the Sacred Fools Theater Company in Los Angeles.